LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Portfolio_Strategies/README.md

 Portfolio management is the art and science of selecting and overseeing a group of investments such as stocks, bonds, mutual funds, and options that meet the long-term financial objectives and risk tolerance.
 However, it requires the ability to weigh strengths and weaknesses.
 Therefore, it involves trade-offs, from debt versus equity to domestic versus international and growth versus safety.

 ## Key Elements of Portfolio Management
-- Asset Allocation
+- Asset Allocation:
+The process of creating and balancing your investment portfolio.
-- Diversification
+- Diversification:
+The process of allocating capital in a way that reduces the exposure to any one particular asset or risk.
-- Rebalancing
+- Rebalancing:
+The process of realigning the weightings of a portfolio of assets.
-- Active Portfolio Management
+- Active Portfolio Management:
+The process of making specific investments with the goal of outperforming an investment benchmark index or target return.

 # :black_circle: List of different types of Portfolio Strategies